jmrozanec/cron-utils/README.md

     //Time to next execution
     Duration timeToNextExecution = executionTime.timeToNextExecution(now);

-***Date and time formatting for humans!***

-    //You no longer need to remember "YYYY-MM-dd KK a" patterns.
-    DateTimeFormatter formatter =
-            DateTimeFormatBuilder
-                    .usingLocale(Locale.US)
-                    .createPatternFor("Thursday, June 9, 2011");
-    String formattedDateTime = formatter.print(lastExecution);
-    //formattedDateTime will be lastExecution in "dayOfWeek, Month day, Year" format

 ***Map constants between libraries***

     //Map day of week value from Quartz to JodaTime